-Implementation of temporary single side sealing of stone joints using clay based mixture (20%) of sand and sawdust in order to avoid mixture dripping along the visible surface which must be conserved, protected and maintained.
+- Implementation of temporary single side sealing of stone joints using clay based mixture (20%) of sand and sawdust in order to avoid mixture dripping along the visible surface which must be conserved, protected and maintained.
 The work involves also the subsequent complete removal of the paste and relative cleaning of joints before pointing and plastering.
 It includes anything else required to finish the work.

-13.5.
-Application of hydraulic lime mortars as capping on roof exposed and buttresses
+11.5.
+Application of hydraulic lime mortars as capping

-Use Tectoria M15 or equivalent to waterproof after it's dry
+Use Tectoria M15 or equivalent to waterproof after it's dry.